GannettDigital/api-docs/source/includes/_chat_summary.md

 Use the master_campaign_id parameter to limit the results to a single Master Campaign ID.

+<% if false %>
-<internal>Web_publisher_campaigns array will show the WPCS(offer name) with it's subtotatals attributed to that chat within a campaign (for only trusted users).</internal>
+Web_publisher_campaigns array will show the WPCS(offer name) with it's subtotatals attributed to that chat within a campaign (for only trusted users).
+<% end %>

 ### Parameters